 Are you ready to take your Cook Street education to the next level?
-Immerse yourself in the culinary world with our recommended affiliate programs.
-Travel to some of Europe’s most prestigious institutions and explore the art of food styling, pastry and savory cuisine.
+Immerse yourself in the culinary world with our recommended affiliate and continuing education programs.
+Expertly hone your fabrication skills or travel to some of Europe’s most prestigious institutions and explore the art of food styling, pastry and savory cuisine.
 There are many programs to fit your culinary preferences and in some instances are customizable.
 European study is the ideal way to reinforce and expand upon the many skills you will acquire during Cook Street’s Culinary Arts Programs.

 - Cook Street’s European Culinary Tour